kcappieg/safari/Prototype/combat-engine_docs.md

 ######`next(fn)`

 Takes and sets a function to be called on the chain.
-Arguments and actions of the function TBD.
-Must call either `next()` or `resolve()` in order to continue or resolve the chain.
+The function takes a Symbol (an action ENUM) and should choose a different action or pass the existing one through.
+Must call either `next()` or `resolve()` with the intended action (i.e. `next(CombatEngine.Combatant.DEFEND)` in order to continue or resolve the chain.

 Arguments | Type    | Notes
 ----------|---------|---------
 `fn` | `function` | Function with the below argument signature

-* `TBD`:
 * `next`: `function` - Function which calls the next behavioral function
 * `resolve`: `function` - Function which calls the final function in the chain, skipping any others not yet called
+* `action`: `symbol` - Action Enum corresponding to the intended action.

 **Returns** `this`

 ######`finally(fn)`

 Takes and sets a function to be called as the last behavioral function in the chain.
-This function should somehow return the course of action to be taken (TBD)
+This function should return the course of action to be taken, either by passing through the one passed to it and/or returning a default action.

 Arguments | Type    | Notes
 ----------|---------|---------
 `fn` | `function` | Function with the below argument signature

-* `TBD`:
+* `action`: `symbol` - Action Enum correesponding to the intended action.

 **Returns** void